Run Large Scale Jobs with EMR on EKS Spark Operator¶

 Notes about the Limitations¶

-- Pod template is not available in the current version, this feature has been added into OSS Spark Operator Roadmap.
-Users can only put the configurations via spark job yaml file at the current stage.
+Pod templates not available: Pod template support is not available in the current version.
+This feature has been added to the OSS Spark Operator roadmap.
+Users can only configure settings via the Spark job YAML file at the current stage.

-. - Need to increase the bucket limit and the refill rate for
+EC2 API limits: Need to increase the bucket limit and refill rate for

-- The current EMR Spark Operator Version cannot handle, for a single operator to monitor the multiple specified job name spaces.
-Can only work as one operator one job namespaces or one operator for all namespaces. https://github.com/kubeflow/spark-operator/issues/2052, the limitation has been fixed at OSS V2.
+Namespace monitoring limitation: The current EMR Spark Operator version cannot handle a single operator monitoring multiple specified job namespaces.
+It can only work as one operator per job namespace or one operator for all namespaces.
+See GitHub issue #2052.
+This limitation has been fixed in OSS V2.

-Best practice / recommendation to use Spark Operator on EKS:¶
+Best Practices / Recommendations to use Spark Operator on EKS¶

-The number of Spark Operator has significant impacts on the performance of submitting the jobs from client to eks cluster.
-Here are the recommendations when using multiple EMR Spark Operators on EKS cluster
+The number of Spark Operators has a significant impact on the performance of submitting jobs from client to EKS cluster.
+Here are the recommendations when using multiple EMR Spark Operators on an EKS cluster:

 1.1 Use Multiple Spark Operators for High-Volume Tasks¶

-For large-scale workload, deploying multiple Spark Operators significantly improves performance.
+For large-scale workloads, deploying multiple Spark Operators significantly improves performance.
 A single operator can handle about 20-30 task submissions per minute.
-Beyond this, you'll see better results with multiple operators, especially before the submission workload hitting the threshold of eks etcd or api server side.
+Beyond this rate, you'll see better results with multiple operators, especially before the submission workload hits the threshold of EKS etcd or API server limits.

-With our testing job set up, for submission rates between 250-270 tasks per minute, there is no significant performance difference between 10 or 15 Spark Operators in overall.
-However, lower operator number can provide better stability than higher operator number.
+With our testing job setup, for submission rates between 250-270 tasks per minute, there is no significant performance difference between 10 or 15 Spark Operators overall.
+However, a lower operator count provides better stability than a higher operator count.
 This setup maintains high performance with minimal task failures (less than 0.1%).

-The number of spark operator may be impacted by the submission rate and also the job configs, e.g.: The Spark job with initContainers enabled, will lead to more events will be submitted to API server from Spark Operators, and then the size of etcd database will be increased more faster than the jobs without initContainers enabled.
+The number of Spark operators may be impacted by the submission rate and job configurations.
+For example, Spark jobs with initContainers enabled will generate more events submitted to the API server from Spark Operators, causing the etcd database size to increase faster than jobs without initContainers enabled.

 1.2 Balancing Operator Numbers for Long-Running Tests¶

-Please aware, if the number of Spark Operators are too small for large workload, e.g.: 5 Operator for 250 min submission rate could cause the Spark Operator throttling internally.
+Be aware that if the number of Spark Operators is too small for large workloads (e.g., 5 operators for 250/min submission rate), it could cause Spark Operator throttling internally.

-* In addition, you may also see the Spark Operator metrics API provides the wrong data, e.g.: The running application number is much less than the number of running Driver Pods.
+Newstate (also known asNullstate) or the number of jobs inSucceedingstate keeps increasing, but the number of jobs inSubmittedstate is decreasing - Additionally, you may see the Spark Operator metrics API providing incorrect data (e.g., the running application number is much less than the number of running Driver pods)

 1.4 System Health Considerations¶